When Forking is not an option for your public git repos

 I keep having to look up the steps, so here they are!

 First up, we create our destination repo.
-I'm going to retain the same name, or else I'll get confused; however, I'll drop the organisation name.
+I'm going to retain the same name, or else I'll get confused; however, I'll drop the organization name.

 Next, we need to bare clone our source repo.